 For any other queries regarding Service children contact the Directorate Children and Young People’s educational advisory arm, Children’s Education Advisory Service (CEAS) via email: DCYP-CEAS-Enquiries@mod.uk or telephone: 01980 618244

 Edit: The Secretary of State for Defence in July 2018 announced the extension of the Education Support Fund, on a limited basis, for an additional two years.
 The fund will consist of £3 million in 2018/19 and £2 million in 2019/20.
-Find out more about ESF 2019 here.
+The bidding round for 2019 is now closed.